• Skip to primary navigation

 For a milder pepper substitute, check out Aleppo pepper.
 With a heat level of around 10,000 SHU, it's a gentler option.

-We love how its fruity yet smoky flavor adds depth to dishes.
-It’s not just about heat; it’s about taste.
+We love how its fruity yet smoky flavor improves dishes.
+It's not just about heat; it's about taste.

 Swap Espelette with Aleppo at a 1:1 ratio, but remember, Aleppo's more subtle.
 Perfect for when you want a bit of warmth without overwhelming the dish.